-1. La Prairie is the grand thoroughfare between Montreal and St. John, and the landing place for the northern trade of Lake Champlain.
-It is a thriving town of more than 200 houses, to the south of Montreal, and besides the Catholic Church, contains a Nunnery.-A small Protestant Congregation also assemble at present in a room fitted up for public worship in a private house.
+1. LA PRAIRIE is the grand thoroughfare between Montreal and St. John's, and the landing place for the northern trade of Lake Champlain.
+It is a thriving town of more than 200 houses, to the south of Montreal, and besides the Catholic Church, contains a Nunnery.- A small Protestant Congregation also assemble at present in a room fitted up for public worship in a private house.

-2. Longucuil is nearly opposite to Montreal.
+2. LONGUEUIL is nearly opposite to Montreal.

-3. Boucherville.-This Church is surrounded with a village containing more than 100 houses.
+3. BOUCHERVILLE.-This Church is surrounded with a village containing more than 100 houses.

+4. VARENNES.-On account of its three spires, which are distinctly seen at Montreal, a distance of 15 miles, this church is a conspicuous object on the river.

+5. VERCHERES.-A few houses encircle this edifice.

+6. CONTRECOUR.

-- 4. Varennes.-This Church on account of its three spires, which are distinctly seen at Montreal, a distance of 15 miles, is a conspicuous object on the river. - 5.
-Vercheres.-A few houses encircle this edifice. - 6.
-Contrecour. - 7.
-Sorel.-This town comprises about 200 houses, with barracks, stores and other buildings occupied by the Government, and is situated at the junction of the River Richelieu with Lake St. Peter by which the waters of Lake Champlain are discharged into the St. Lawrence.-The streets intersect each other at right angles, and it numbers nearly 2000 inhabitants.
+7. SOREL.-This town comprises about 200 houses, with barracks, stores and other buildings occupied by the Government, and is situated at the junction of the River Richelieu, by which the superfluous waters of Lake Champlain are discharged, and the St. Lawrence.- The streets intersect each other at right angles, and it numbers nearly 2000 inhabitants.
 In Sorel are a Protestant and a Catholic Church-and there, some of the Steam-boats always call for passengers and merchandize.
-It is often the summer residence of the Governor in Chief in a building which any one on board the boat will point out.

-8. Yamaska.-There is also a Protestant Church in this parish.
+8. YAMASKA.-There is also a Protestant Church in this district.

-9. St. Francis.-This is the site of about 40 cabins, inhabited chiefly by Abenaqui Indians.
+9: ST. FRANCIS.-This is the site of about 40 cabins, inhabited chiefly by Abenaqui Indians.

-10. Baie St. Antoine, or Lefebre.-A neat
+10. BAIE ST. ANTOINE, or Lefebre.--- A neat little village.